Fermented Garlic Recipe for Whole Cloves

 Fermented garlic in a glass jar surrounded by whole and peeled garlic cloves.

-1. Fermenting is a quick way to preserve whole cloves of garlic.
+1. Fermenting is an easy way to preserve a lot of garlic, all at once.

-4. You can use fermented garlic just like you would fresh stuff.
+4. You can use fermented garlic just like fresh garlic.

 Tools You'll Need